CodeJedi-x/HNGi8-Portfolio/README.md

-# HNGi8-Repo
+# Portfolio
-Files for the HNG internship
+Portfolio and program to print a name for stage 2 the HNG tasks